- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 - Analyzing photographic evidence and timestamps to prove how long the condition existed

-We don’t take the insurance company’s word for anything.
-If the hazard was there, we would find the proof.
+We do not take the insurance company’s word for anything.
+If the hazard was there, we find the proof.

 Common Accident Scenarios and Who Pays